Follow these steps!

 - The FAFSA application: The Free Application for Federal Student Aid (FAFSA) provides financial aid for U.S. citizens and eligible non-citizens, such as permanent residents.
 Visit the FAFSA website to create your FSA ID and to complete your application.

 - The WASFA application: The Washington Application for State Financial Aid (WASFA) is for DACA or HB 1079 undocumented students.
-Visit the Ready.
-Set.
-Grad. website to complete your WASFA application.
+Visit the Washington Student Achievement Council website to complete your WASFA application.

 2. Look for an email from CBC Financial Aid and check your Financial Aid Portal for additional requirements: